How to Use the Command 'rhash' (with examples)

 Explanation:

-• --message 'message': The message for which you want to calculate the SHA3 digest.
+• 'message': The text message you want to hash.

 Use case 5: Calculate CRC32 digest of a file and output digest encoded in base64 using BSD format